 |FA:||John Langston and Bernard Gillett, 2009|

-Climb the first two pitches of The Devil's Backbone (both 5.11a), but skip the last bolt at the end of the 2nd pitch and head right to a great ledge on the edge of the buttress with a hidden two-bolt anchor.
+Climb P1 and P2 of The Devil's Backbone (both 11-), but skip the penultimate bolt at the end of the 2nd pitch, and go right to a ledge on the edge of the buttress with a hidden two-bolt anchor.

-Pitch 3: Start up the arete, and move onto the overhanging wall on the right.
-After clipping the 4th bolt (awesome 5.12a to here), you have two options.
+P3.
+Climb up the arete, and move onto the overhanging wall on the right.
+Clip bolt 4 (terrific 12- to here), then you have two options:

-A) Traverse straight left to the arete and follow it for about 8 feet.
+A) Traverse straight left to the arete, and climb it for about 8 feet.
 Move back right again, and clip the 5th bolt with a long sling.
-This was the way I first envisioned the route, and the way it was first led when John and I did it.
+This John and B. Gillett's vision initially.

-B) Punch straight up from bolt 4 to bolt 5 (and clip with a long sling as above).
-This is the stronger line and doesn't really add much difficulty to the route; you just have to go a little bit further with a few more hard moves to get to your first shakeout (I led this version with Jonathan Siegrist a couple weeks after the FA).
-Both versions are worthy; do them both over a couple visits.
+B) Go straight up from bolt 4 to bolt 5 (using a long sling as above).
+This is the more direct, more sustained line at the same grade.
+B. Gillett led this version with Jonathan Siegrist a couple weeks after the FA.
+Both versions are worthy.

-Rappel three times (60', 90', 95') to reach the ground.
-The first rappel goes to the normal anchors on The Devil's Backbone; you'll see them from the crux pitch belay.
+Rap thrice (60', 90', 95').
+The first rap goes to the normal anchors on The Devil's Backbone; you'll see them from the crux pitch belay.